content-left-bg.png

 • Provide advice to employees regarding student protection matters

-• Oversee matters referred to the Manager, Intake and Assessment
+• Oversee matters referred to the Manager, Intake Referrals and Partnerships

 • Provide objective and impartial advice to the delegated decision-maker for the purpose of making risk management decisions